yajra/laravel-datatables/README.md

 You are free to use all Eloquent ORM and Fluent Query Builder features.

 It is better, you know these:
-- When you use select method on Eloquent or Fluent Query, you choose columns
+- When you use select method on Eloquent or Fluent Query Builder, you choose columns
 - You can easily edit columns by using `editColumn($column, $content)`
 - You can remove any column by using `removeColumn($column)` method
 - You can add columns by using `addColumn($column_name, $content, $order)`